Daryl791/redm-ipl/README.md

 # scrpww-ipl

-Just drop into your resouces and add to your server.cfg
+Just drop into your resources and add to your server.cfg

 Thanks goes out to Koil and pogoS finding the ipl hashes.
 Without them, I would not have been able to make this.
 I was not even worried about looking for them.